Jagannath: Iconography

 When shown with Balabhadra and Subhadra, he is identifiable from his circular eyes compared to the oval or almond shape of the other two abstract icons.
 Further, his icon is dark, while Balabhadra's face is white, and Subhadra's icon is yellow.
 The third difference is the flat head of Jagannath icon, compared to semi-circular carved heads of the other two.
 They are accompanied by the Sudarshana Chakra, the iconic weapon of Vishnu.
 It is approximately the same height as Balabhadra, is red in colour, carved from a wooden pillar and clothed, unlike its traditional representation as a chakra in other Vishnu temples.
 Jagannath iconography, when he is depicted without companions, shows only his face, neither arms nor torso.
 This form is sometimes called Patita Pavana, or Dadhi Vaman.

+The images are unique in being made of wood, since most Hindu murtis are made of stone or metal.
 The murtis of Jagannath, Balabhadra, Subhadra and Sudarshana Chakra are made of neem wood.
 Neem wood is chosen because the Bhavishya Purana declares it to be the most auspicious wood from which to make Vishnu murtis.
-The idol of Shri Jagannatha, Shree Balabhadra, Maa Subhadra and Sri Sudarshana is re-painted every week in the Shri Mandira or Shree Jagannatha Temple, Puri.
+The idol of Jagannatha, Balabhadra, Subhadra and Sudarshana is re-painted every week in the Jagannatha Temple, Puri.
 It is replaced with a newly carved image every 12 or 19 years approximately, or more precisely according to the luni-solar Hindu calendar when its month of Asadha occurs twice in the same year.

 Attributes

-In the Jagannath tradition (Odia Vaishnavism), Lord Jagannath is most frequently identified with an abstract form of Krishna as the supreme deity.
+In the Jagannath tradition (Odia Vaishnavism), Jagannath is most frequently identified with an abstract form of Krishna as the supreme deity.

 Jagannath is considered as equivalent to the Hindu metaphysical concepts of Brahman/Para Brahman and Purushottama/Shunya Purusha, wherein he then is the Avatarī, i.e., the cause and equivalence of all avatars and the infinite existence in space and time.
 According to author Dipti Ray in Prataparudra Deva, the Suryavamsi King of Odisha:

 In the Jagannath tradition, he has the attributes of all the avatars of Krishna/Vishnu.
 This belief is celebrated by dressing him and worshipping him as different avatars on special occasions.
 The Puranas relate that the Narasimha Avatar of Vishnu appeared from a wooden pillar.
 It is therefore believed that Jagannath is worshipped as a wooden murti or Daru Brahma with the Shri Narasimha hymn dedicated to the Narasimha Avatar.
 Every year in the month of Bhadra, Jagannath is dressed and decorated in the form of the Vamana avatar of Vishnu.
 Jagannath appeared in the form of Rama, another avatar of Vishnu, to Tulsidas, who worshipped him as Rama and called him Raghunath during his visit to Puri in the 16th century.